|1925, 1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021

 Like their four-legged counterparts in the wild, those born in the year of the Ox are famed for their resilience, reliability, diligence, and giving, helpful nature.

-In the Chinese Zodiac race, it was the Ox who allowed the Rat to jump on his back because the tiny creature was too small to possibly compete with the larger animals.
-This obliging and sympathetic aspect is common to any Ox, who always go out of their way to help those in need.
+In the Chinese zodiac race, it was the Ox who allowed the Rat to jump on his back because the tiny creature was too small to possibly compete with the larger animals.
+This obliging and sympathetic aspect is common to any Ox, who always goes out of their way to help those in need.

 Ox ladies are indeed true ladies.
-Protective and efficient, they are elegant and classy in their own right and they have excellent initiative skills.
-What's more, they hate being late!
-The lady Ox is highly prolific in anything she does and she will take charge wherever necessary, ensuring smooth-running of home and work, making sure all needs are met.
+Protective and efficient, they are elegant and classy in their own right, and they have excellent initiative skills.
+What’s more, they hate being late!
+The lady Ox is highly prolific in anything she does, and she will take charge wherever necessary, ensuring the smooth running of home and work and making sure all needs are met.
 As a hard-working and honest sign, the Ox female is gentle and soft-spoken without being domineering, and she doesn’t put up with any nonsense.

 Both Ox males and Ox females are leaders and disciplinarians, though they may express these qualities in their own individual ways; they do not stand for rebellion, but they ensure that those who follow the law of the land will be well taken care of and provided with everything they need.

-Overall, the year of the Ox makes for solid, dependable, and persevering personalities.
-Unlike the Monkey who breezes through life using wit and charm, or the Rat who climbs to the top using sharp cunning, Oxen employs sheer tenacity to reach their ends and it is something that many find very admirable.
+Overall, the year of the Ox makes for a solid, dependable, and persevering personality.
+Unlike the Monkey who breezes through life using wit and charm, or the Rat who climbs to the top using sharp cunning, the Ox employs sheer tenacity to reach their ends, and it is something that many find very admirable.

 Ox Love Compatibility

-The Chinese Zodiac Ox is most drawn to the enigmatic and flamboyant Rooster, who shares the same trine in the Chinese Zodiac.
-This colourful bird is not as rigid or structured as the Ox in the traditional sense, but both of them have a great respect for authority and a strong work ethic.
+The Chinese zodiac Ox is most drawn to the enigmatic and flamboyant Rooster, who shares the same trine in the Chinese zodiac.
+This colorful bird is not as rigid or structured as the Ox in the traditional sense, but both of them have great respect for authority and a strong work ethic.
 The Ox will appreciate the Rooster’s values which are synonymous with their own, yet the bird’s dynamic and showy way of expressing them will bring some much-desired excitement into an Ox’s life.
 Together, these two make a wonderful pairing.

 Similarly, the Rat will appreciate the Ox’s deep need for security and their tender, caring ways.

-The Goat is the natural dreamer of the Chinese Zodiac – idealistic, dreamy and highly creative.
-The Ox, by contrast, is the ultimate realist who has no time for what he considers to be ‘airy-fairy’ ways.
+The Goat is the natural dreamer of the Chinese Zodiac – idealistic, dreamy, and highly creative.
+The Ox, by contrast, is the ultimate realist who has no time for what he considers to be “airy-fairy” ways.
 Both are determined to get what they want, but both do it with conflicting energies.
-The Goat values abstract, almost ethereal thinking while the Ox values practical, grounded thinking.
-The Goat is one of the most sensitive signs of the zodiac and one of the most emotional; nor are they afraid to show it.
+The Goat values abstract, almost ethereal thinking, while the Ox values practical, grounded thinking.
+The Goat is one of the most sensitive signs of the zodiac and one of the most emotional, and they are not afraid to show it.